In the press

-Scientists with access to a 3D printer and a bit of engineering know-how now also have the opportunity to make their own lab equipment (…) “It’s a very efficient way of getting things done quickly to a fairly high standard,” says Tom Baden, a neuroscientist at the University of Sussex in Brighton, UK.
+“It’s a very efficient way of getting things done quickly to a fairly high standard,” says Tom Baden, a neuroscientist at the University of Sussex in Brighton, UK.

 In the developing world it’s difficult to get and maintain the hi-tech equipment we associate with modern laboratories (..)
 The idea has caught the imagination of many researchers, but for scientists in Africa and other parts of the developing world, open-science hardware is a lifeline that could benefit their teaching and research.

 On March 26th 2019 the Tom’s lab work on 3D printing and electronics to build Open Hardware science equipment was featured as a special report on BBC One News (South-East).